 |Computer Science and Engineering (CSE)||Electrical and Computer Engineering (ECE)|

 The University of Michigan Computer Science and Engineering (CSE) Division expects strong growth in the coming years and

-invites applications for multiple tenure-track positions at all levels.
-These positions include, but are not limited to,
+invites applications for multiple tenure-track and teaching faculty (lecturer) positions at all levels.
+Our search is

-cross-disciplinary areas and an endowed professorship (the Fischer Chair) in theoretical computer science.
-Exceptional
+search for cross-disciplinary areas and an endowed professorship (the Fischer Chair) in theoretical computer science.

 The University of Michigan is one of the world's leading research universities with annual research funding of well over $1 billion.
 It consists of highly-ranked departments and colleges across engineering, sciences, medicine, law, business, and the arts.
 More than a quarter of CSE faculty have sponsored collaborations with faculty in other units.
 The CSE Division is vibrant and innovative, with over 50 world-class faculty members, over 300 graduate students, several Research Centers, and a large and illustrious network of alumni.
 Ann Arbor is well known as one of the best college towns in the country.
 The University of Michigan has a strong dual-career assistance program.

 We encourage candidates to apply as soon as possible.
 For best consideration for Fall 2018, please apply by December 1, 2017.
 Positions remain open until filled and applications can be submitted throughout the year.
 For more details on these positions and to apply, please visit the Application Web Page.